Rose Conway

-Rose Conway (1900 – March 17, 1980) was an American political aide who served as the personal secretary to United States President Harry S. Truman from 1945 until 1953.
+Rose A. Conway (1900 – March 17, 1980) was an American political aide who served as the personal secretary to United States President Harry S. Truman from 1945 until 1953.
 Conway has been referred to as "President Truman's Secret Weapon."

 Early life and education

 Conway was born in Emporia, Kansas in 1900 and moved to Kansas City with her parents as a baby.
 Conway graduated from Benedictine College and attended business school in Kansas City.

 Career

 After business school, Conway then became a secretary for her uncle, a banker.

 For a time Conway worked for an insurance executive and then for ten years as secretary to John Vivian Truman, district director of the Kansas City Area Federal Housing Administration.
 John Vivian told his brother, Harry S. Truman, then a United States Senator, about Rose's efficiency.

 White House

 In February 1945, after Truman became Vice President of the United States, he asked Rose to join his Washington staff.
 She reported for duty in March.
 Less than a month later, Franklin D. Roosevelt died.

 Conway was a highly dedicated and loyal member of Truman's staff, even working with him from his hospital bedside during illnesses and, at times, assisting with financial bookkeeping for the Truman's Executive Residence.
 Conway was referred to as "zipper lip" by staffers and reporters on Capitol Hill.
 Truman said of Conway, “No man ever had a more loyal secretary and one who knows the score."